senzhaocode/FuSViz_docs/docs/Introduction.rst

    in a systematic way, with an emphasis on an integration of SVs from DNA-seq and RNA-seq data.

-2. Inspect SVs via bird’s eye view; identify and filter possible artifacts with poor read support; prioritize SVs with a high confidence.
+2. Quality control (QC) of SVs via read alignment; identify and filter possible artifacts; prioritize SVs with a high confidence.

 3. Highlight and rank cancer-relevant genes (e.g. proto-oncogenes or tumor suppressor genes) that are enriched in SV events.